taller2-grupo5-rostov-1c2022/taller2-grupo5-rostov-1c2022.github.io/README.md

 ## Documentation

 This is a repo containing documentation for RostovFC's Spotifiuby service.
-Spanning front-end , back-end and development.
+Spanning front-end, back-end and development.

 ## Development